Will prison help? 'Very unwell' Dunedin woman who abused mum jailed for a year

 Anita Dorothy Cumming, 39, would scream at her mother and force her out of bed to clean the house in the early hours, the Dunedin District Court heard yesterday.

-And the cleaning had been done to "exacting specifications", due to Cumming's obsessive compulsive disorder (OCD).
+The cleaning had been done to "exacting specifications", due to Cumming's obsessive-compulsive disorder (OCD).

 A psychologist's report said she had developed an "insecure attachment pattern" and had come to rely on her mother to alleviate her anxieties inherent with OCD.